-Aryzta investor calls second EGM on €800m rights issue
+Aryzta investor calls second egm on €800m rights issue

 Aryzta, which makes frozen par-baked bakery products for customers, including restaurant group McDonald’s as well as the Cuisine de France consumer range, is looking to sell shares to reduce its debt, which ballooned under former chief executive Owen Killian.

-Last Thursday. it said that its board was unanimous in its view that an €800 million “rights issue” – or share sale to existing investors – is needed to repay €500 million of debt, give it €150 million for restructuring, and provide additional working capital.
+Last Thursday it said that its board was unanimous in its view that an €800 million “rights issue” – or share sale to existing investors – was needed to repay €500 million of debt, give it €150 million for restructuring and provide additional working capital.

 The fundraise would dilute Aryzta’s earnings per share by about 25 per cent, according to Zuercher Kantonalbank analyst Patrik Schwendimann.

-The company said it continues to believe that its €800 million plan is the “only proposal that addresses the critical issue of commercial confidence in the group”. – Bloomberg
+The company said it continued to believe its €800 million plan was the “only proposal that addresses the critical issue of commercial confidence in the group”. – Bloomberg